 For the record, I feel overwhelmingly sad and guilty.

 Not the relief I expected.
 Anticipated.
 Hoped for.

 Mom, I hope you find peace.
 I hope you know how much I loved you despite our challenges.
 I suspect you didn’t know.
 And for that, I feel the guilt I felt when you were alive.

-In an instant, like the fleeting sunrise from a car window, a life passes by and death comes calling.
+In an instant, like the fleeting sunrise from a car window, a life passes by.

 Death comes calling.
 When you least expect it.